Karo-X/rpi_huawei_inverter_bridge/README.md

 # rpi_huawei_inverter_bridge
-A script to configure a Raspberry Pi as a network bridge for Huawei SUN2000 PV inverters, including NAT, static IPs, and port forwarding.
+A script to configure a Raspberry Pi as a network bridge for Huawei SUN2000 PV inverters, enabling NAT, static IPs, and port forwarding.

 # Raspberry Pi Huawei SUN2000 Network Bridge

 ## Overview

-This script configures a Raspberry Pi as a network bridge to enable communication between a home network and a **Huawei SUN2000 inverter**.
-It was specifically developed to facilitate the use of the [Home Assistant Huawei Solar Integration](https://github.com/wlcrs/huawei_solar), allowing the inverter to be accessed via its IP address through a network bridge.
+This script configures a Raspberry Pi as a network bridge to enable communication between a home network and a Huawei SUN2000 inverter.
+It was specifically developed to facilitate the use of the Home Assistant Huawei Solar Integration, allowing the inverter to be accessed via its IP address through a network bridge.

 ## Use Case

-This script was created to solve the challenge of connecting a Huawei SUN2000 inverter to a home network using a Raspberry Pi as a bridge.
-The main goal was to enable the use of the [Home Assistant Huawei Solar Integration](https://github.com/wlcrs/huawei_solar) for Home Assistant, which requires network access to the inverter’s IP address.
+This script helps connect a Huawei SUN2000 inverter to a home network using a Raspberry Pi as a network bridge.
+The goal is to allow Home Assistant Huawei Solar Integration to communicate with the inverter via its IP address.

 If you’re looking for a reliable way to bridge your home network to the Huawei inverter network for monitoring and data logging in Home Assistant, this script provides a simple and effective solution.

 ## Features

-• Optimized for Huawei SUN2000 PV inverters.
+✔ Optimized for Huawei SUN2000 PV inverters
-• Automatic detection of network interfaces with interactive configuration.
+✔ Automatic detection of available network interfaces with interactive configuration ✔ Automatic detection of Huawei SUN2000 SSID and user confirmation ✔ Automatic detection of home network gateway with user confirmation ✔ User-configurable DNS settings
-• Setup of NAT and port forwarding for specific inverter communication ports.
+✔ Setup of NAT and port forwarding for specific inverter communication ports ✔ Network configurations managed via NetworkManager (nmcli) and firewall rules via firewalld ✔ Persistent configurations with automatic reconnection ✔ Connection tests for quality assurance
-• Persistent configurations stored in /etc/dhcpcd.conf and /etc/iptables/rules.v4.
-• Connection tests for quality assurance.

 ## Requirements

-- Raspberry Pi running a Debian-based OS (e.g., Raspberry Pi OS).
+•	Raspberry Pi running a Debian-based OS (e.g., Raspberry Pi OS)
-- Huawei SUN2000 inverter with Wi-Fi or Ethernet communication.
+•	Huawei SUN2000 inverter with Wi-Fi or Ethernet communication
-- Installed tools: `iptables`, `dhcpcd`, `wpa_supplicant` (automatically installed if missing).
+•	Installed tools: NetworkManager, firewalld, nmcli (automatically installed if missing)
-- Root privileges for network configuration.
+•	Root privileges for network configuration

 ## Installation and Usage